No matter what type of business you run, safety is a key component that helps your business operate more smoothly, efficiently, and profitably

-There’s some belief that a safety meeting is sitting employees in front of a television and watching a safety video, but it’s just part of the puzzle.
-While a video can support a training session, it shouldn’t be the only part.
+There’s a belief that a safety meeting is simply sitting your employees in front of a television and having them watch an instructional safety video.
+But that’s just a part of the puzzle.
+While a video can support a safety training session, it shouldn’t be the primary means of communication and instruction.

-Remember, the primary objective of a safety meeting is to convince your employees to follow safe work practices or procedures.
-While the meeting may help fulfill an OSHA requirement, or help reduce accidents, all too often the message isn’t communicated effectively.
-With proper organization, you can prevent that from happening.
+Remember, the primary objective of a safety meeting is to educate and have your employees follow safe work practices and procedures.
+While the meeting may help fulfill an OSHA requirement, all too often the message isn’t communicated effectively.
+With proper preparation and organization, you can help prevent that from happening.

-The first step in planning a safety meeting is setting an objective.
-Think about why it’s needed and what you want to accomplish.
-By reviewing accident records, you can identify problem areas and any safety topics to discuss.
+The first step in planning a safety meeting at your business is setting an objective.
+Think about why this meeting is needed and what you want to accomplish during and after the meeting.
+Perhaps there have been a lot of back injuries due to poor lifting techniques.
+Or perhaps you’ve had a customer claim due to hoses being left in aisles.
+By reviewing incident records, you can identify problem areas and any safety topics to discuss.

 Next, analyze your audience.
-Is the meeting intended for management, office personnel, sales, service, or production workers?
+Is the meeting intended for management, sales reps, delivery drivers, or your production workforce?
 Depending on how narrow the topic’s focus, only certain groups might need to attend.

-Educator Edgar Dale’s Cone of Experience shows people retain approximately 30% of what they are told and 20% of what they see.
-That goes up dramatically to around 50% if it’s both seen and heard.
+Educator Edgar Dale’s Cone of Experience shows people retain approximately 30 percent of what they are told and 20 percent of what they see.
+That goes up dramatically—to around 50 percent—if the information is both seen and heard.
 That’s why materials that reinforce the safety message visually are crucial.
 Retention is even higher if people who’ve heard and seen a message are given the chance to use it through a hands-on demonstration, written quiz, or feedback exercise.

 Select presentation aids that help supplement your presentation visually.
 Those include videos, live demonstrations, pictures, and printed handouts.

-Good training sessions are short and to the point, are easily understood by the entire audience, and feature presentation aids.
-Safety meetings shouldn’t cover more than one safety subject at a time, and should last anywhere between 5–15 minutes.
-If a session takes longer than 30 minutes, break the meeting into smaller segments.
+Good training sessions are short and to the point.
+They are easily understood by the entire audience in a language they understand, and feature presentation aids.
+Generally, safety meetings shouldn’t cover more than one subject at a time and should last anywhere between 5–15 minutes.
+If a session takes longer than 30 minutes, break the meeting into smaller segments, if possible.

-It’s important that employees be comfortable during training sessions and feel they can ask questions or express their concerns.
+It’s important your employees are comfortable during training sessions and feel they can ask questions or express their concerns.
 As an icebreaker, have an employee share a personal experience that’s related to the topic you’re discussing.
-Also:

-Provide a handout similar to the one given at the end of your safety meeting a couple of weeks later as a reminder of the topic.
+Provide a handout similar to the one given out at the end of your safety meeting as a reminder of the topic.
 Also consider: